 The deployment planning is simple and can be arranged by standard planning software based on the customer’s CAD map.
 DUSUN currently cooperates with the platform provider Navigine to realize this function easily and simply.

-DUSUN provides multiple gateways and beacons for various scenarios, meeting waterproof outdoor conditions.
+Dusun IoT provides multiple AoA locator gateways and beacons for various scenarios, meeting waterproof outdoor conditions.
 And all the devices provided by DUSUN comply with the wireless certification and security certification, FCC, CE, CCC, and UL.
 Customers’ needs in various scenarios will be met without the need for time and effort to find suitable and compatible equipment.